New report:

 How to view invalid clicks in Google Ads

-Google automatically refunds you for clicks they detect as invalid, but if you are seeing fraud in your analytics then you’ll need to complete a form and provide documentation to prove you shouldn’t be paying for those clicks.
+Google automatically refunds you for clicks they detect as invalid, but if you are seeing additional fraud in your analytics then you’ll need to complete a form and provide documentation to prove you shouldn’t be paying for those clicks.

-Check out our step-by-step instructions for getting a refund for invalid clicks from Google Ads.
+A little warning though: Google does not approve these requests very often, even with detailed server logs and other reports that suggest fraud occurred.
+Nonetheless, check out our step-by-step instructions for getting a refund for invalid clicks from Google Ads.

 Short answer: Not really 😔.